EMBRYOPSIDA Pirani & Prado

 Prophylls are sometimes shown as being adaxial, or both lateral and adaxial within a single bud (Gerrath & Posluszny 2007).

-Inflorescence morphology is variable, if basically cymose, and the characterizations above are muddled and do not do it justice.
+Inflorescence morphology is variable, being variously congested, if basically cymose.
+Ridsdale (1974) suggests that the inflorescence of Leea was cymose, while Z.-Y. Ma et al. (2020) score Viteae alone as having a thyrse.
 The Malesian Pterisanthes (= Ampelocissus) has remarkable flattened red to purplish inflorescence axes on which the flowers and fruits are scattered.
 Flowers have a common stamen-petal primordium.
 There is considerable variation in nectary morphology, from enveloping the ovary and forming little projections on top to being absent.
 Although Leea lacks an obvious nectary like that of Vitis, etc., developmental data show that the lobes alternating with the stamens are comparable with the gynoecial nectary of Vitoideae, and it is vascularized from the gynoecium (Gerrath et al. 1990, 2001).
 Since the part of the tube alternating with the stamens in Leea is supplied by several traces, Nair (1968) thought that it might represent a number of stamens, however, it is best thought of s a gynoecial nectary.
 The ovary has been described as being "anatomically parietal" (Brizicky 1965, for references); in fact, the ovary is at least apically unilocular, with fully parietal placentation in some Cyphostemma (Ickert-Bond et al. 2014a, see also 2014c).
 The egg apparatus of Cissus is reported to lie outside the ovule (Nair 1970 for references).
 For the distinctively ruminate seeds of the family, see Periasamy (1962a).

 Phylogeny.
 Ingrouille et al. (2002) in a study of rbcL phylogeny considered in the context of morphological variation found little strong support for clades within Vitaceae.
 Subsequent studies using more genes (e.g. Soejima & Wen 2006) find somewhat more resolution, although support values and relationships of the clades other than the Cyphostemma-Cayratia-Tetrastigma clade were often still rather uncertain (Rossetto et al. 2002; Wen et al. 2007; Wen 2008; Chen et al. 2011; Trias-Blasi et al. 2012: Leea placed sister to Dillenia without comment, but see rooting; X.-Q. Liu et al. 2012).
 Ren et al. (2011) found two main clades in Vitoideae, one included species with 4-merous flowers (e.g. Cayratia, Cissus, Tetrastigma), the other, species with 5-merous flowers; within these clades, especially the former, there is a fair bit of well-supported phylogenetic structure that is correlated with names in current use.
 However, poly/paraphyly is also obvious, e.g. Cissus, Tetrastigma/Cayratia (Rossetto et al. 2007).
 Liu et al. (2012) found six well supported clades, one the Cyphostemma-Tetrastigma clade again, three clades including species of Cissus (two entirely so), and the final two, which may form a single clade, include species of Vitis et al. and Parthenocissus et al..
 In a nuclear transcriptome study, relationships were [[Ampelocissus + Rhoicissus] [[Vitis + Parthenocissus] [Cissus [Cyphostemma-Tetrastigma]]]] (Wen et al. 2013).
-This basic structure, [[Ampelocissus + Rhoicissus] [[[Vitis + Ampelocissus] [Parthenocissus + Yua]] [[Cissus [Cyphostemma-Tetrastigma]]], is holding up, although support along the backbone within e.g. the [Vitis + Ampelocissus] clade could be strengthened (N. Zhang et al. 2015b: all three compartments give largely the same topology; Ickert-Bond et al. 2015c; N. Adams et al. 2016; esp.
+This basic structure, [[Ampelocissus + Rhoicissus] [[[Vitis + Ampelocissus] [Parthenocissus + Yua]] [[Cissus [Cyphostemma-Tetrastigma]]], is more or less holding up, although support along the backbone within e.g. the [Vitis + Ampelocissus] clade could be strengthened (N. Zhang et al. 2015b: all three compartments give largely the same topology; Ickert-Bond et al. 2015c; N. Adams et al. 2016; esp.
 X.-Q. Liu et al. 2015; Yu et al. 2017).
+A number of fossils were incorporated into a phylogeny of the family using quantitative morphometric data by Parkins-Fukuchi (2018), but the topology is very odd - partly a rooting problem?
+Z.-Y. Ma et al. (2020) recovered the same (tribal level)/largely similar (generic level) relationships in their comprehensive phylogenomic studies, although they noted some differences when comparing nuclear and plastome analyses

 Within Cayratieae, there are five major clades; Cayratia itself has three main clades and is paraphyletic, and Tetrastigma may be sister to one of the Cayratia clades (Lu et al. 2013; see also Rossetto et al. 2007).
 For the phylogeny of Tetrastigma itself, host of Rafflesia, see P. Chen et al. (2011a) and especially Habib et al. (2017: 10 chloroplast genes); major clades in the latter only partly agree with those in the former, and a small clade of two undescribed species from S.E.
 China is sister to the rest of the genus.
+Similarly, different stories resulted from the analyses of different genome compartments by Rabarijaona et al. (2020), Cyphostemma, Afrocayratia and Cayratia switching positions.
 Cisseae.
-See Rodrigues et al. 2014 for South American Cissus and Adams et al. (2016: inc. early Miocene fossils) for African Cissus in particular. >Viteae.
+See Rodrigues et al. 2014 for South American Cissus and Adams et al. (2016: inc. early Miocene fossils) for African Cissus in particular.
+Viteae.
 Pterisanthes turns out to be polyphyletic and embedded within Ampelocissus (X.-Q. Liu et al. 2015).
 Vitis itself is monophyletic, and some species hybridize (Tröndle et al. 2010); the small subgenus Muscadinia, from the New World, is sister to the other species which are from both the Old and New Worlds (X.-Q. Liu et al. 2015).

 Classification.
 Although Vitis and relatives and Leea are morphologically distinguishable, there are numerous features that unite the two and they are sister taxa in all phylogenetic studies; inclusion in a single family seems reasonable.
 The wood anatomy of Leea and Rhoicissus in particular is very similar.